tundish/blathnaid/app/tale.rst

 Fell
 ----

+Jack asked who was the Master of the Guild, but Fell shook his head.
-And Fell told him of the old days, when Smiths had such skill it would be thought magic today.
+He began to tell him of the old days, when Smiths had such skill it would be thought magic today.
 And how Ingomer, brother-in-law to the General of the Guards, on becoming Mayor, had brought in new rules.

-F 1
----

-First he created a licence for making locks, which the Smiths had to purchase from him at great cost.
+First he'd created a licence for making locks, which the Smiths had to purchase from him at great cost.
 Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted the right in perpetuity a year later.

+But the Locksmiths did not understand metallurgy.
-... or how the Locksmiths made sure there was not one key in the City would match another, yet the tumblers of their padlocks jammed up if you dropped them.
+They made sure there was not one key in the City that would match another.
+And yet the tumblers of their padlocks jammed up if you dropped them.

+And that was all that Fell would say, and he turned back to his work.
+So Jack wandered around for a while and went back to the cellar to sleep.

 Standing
 --------